bcgov/bcrs-shared-components/README.md

 ```
 git fetch --all
-git reset --all bcgov/master
+git reset --all origin/master
 ```
-Warning: this overwrites any uncommitted changes on your branch
+Warning: this overwrites any uncommitted changes on your branch!
+Stash first if needed.

 ### 3. Create a local feature branch